 Shareholders who seek to convert Rupee proceeds from a sale of shares in India into foreign currency and repatriate that foreign currency from India require a no-objection or a tax clearance certificate from the Indian income tax authorities.
 We cannot assure you that any required approval from the RBI or any other governmental agency can be obtained on any particular terms, or at all.
 Further, in accordance with Press Note No. 3 (2020 Series), dated April 17, 2020 issued by the DPIIT as consolidated in the FDI Policy with effect from October 15, 2020, and the Foreign Exchange Management (Nondebt Instruments) Amendment Rules, 2020 which came into effect from April 22, 2020, any investment, subscription, purchase or sale of equity instruments by entities of a country which share a land border with India or where the beneficial owner of an investment into India is situated in or is a citizen of any such country, will require prior approval of the Government of India.
 Any such approval(s) would be subject to the discretion of the regulatory authorities.
-Restrictions on foreign investment activities and impact on our ability to attract foreign investors may cause uncertainty and delays in our future investment plans and initiatives.
+Restrictions on foreign investment plans and initiatives.
 We cannot assure you that any required approval from the relevant governmental agencies can be obtained on any particular terms or at all.
 Further, if our Company ceases to be "owned and controlled" by resident Indian entities, we will be subject to additional investment and exit restrictions under the FDI Policy and the FEMA.

-73. Natural calamities, climate change and health epidemics could adversely affect the Indian economy and our business, financial condition, and results of operations.
+71. Natural calamities, climate change and health epidemics could adversely affect the Indian economy and our business, financial condition, and results of operations.
 In addition, hostilities, terrorist attacks, civil unrest and other acts of violence could adversely affect our business, financial condition and results of operations.